malanlab/malanlab.github.io/index.md

 ## Mission

-To develop computational frameworks that link neural activity to behavior, cognition, and clinical outcomes.
+To develop computational frameworks that link neural activity to behavior and enable next-generation neurotechnology for clinical translation.